f-algebra/elea/README.md

     (add (add x y) z)  ;; one argument is not a variable, it's a function call1 (add x x)          ;; the x argument is repeated

-Hoverboard can rewrite terms such as those above, for example:
+Elea can rewrite terms such as those above, for example:

     >>> (reverse (reverse xs))
     xs

-In the above example, Hoverboard is able to rewrite the term `reverse (reverse xs)` to just `xs`, removing the recursion entirely.
+In the above example, Elea is able to rewrite the term `reverse (reverse xs)` to just `xs`, removing the recursion entirely.

 ## Why do I need a supercompiler?